Accelerated Programs and Partnerships

-Accelerated programs and partnerships at Westminster allow you to build on a liberal arts education by gaining faster acceptance into select professional or graduate degrees, whether you study here or at another institution.
+Accelerated programs and partnerships at Westminster University allow you to build on a liberal arts education by gaining faster acceptance into select professional or graduate degrees, whether you study here or at another institution.

 Accelerated Master of Arts in Teaching

-The Accelerated MAT program is open to graduates of Westminster College who complete EDUC 302 Foundations of Education in a Diverse Society and EDUC 312 Specialized Education Services as undergraduates.
-Completing these requirements early reduces their course load for the MAT program.
+The Accelerated Master of Arts in Teaching program is open to graduates of Westminster University who complete EDUC 302 Foundations of Education in a Diverse Society and EDUC 312 Specialized Education Services as undergraduates.
+Completing these requirements early reduces their course load for the Master of Arts in Teaching program.

-The Westminster MAT program prepares graduates to teach all students using effective, differentiated teaching strategies.
+The Westminster Master of Arts in Teaching program prepares graduates to teach all students using effective, differentiated teaching strategies.
 Graduates will know how to design curriculum that connects to the knowledge and skills of students and their families.
-Once MAT students complete their courses, they undertake a full-time student teaching experience for 12 weeks (16 weeks if seeking an endorsement in special education).
+Once Master of Arts in Teaching students complete their courses, they undertake a full-time student teaching experience for 12 weeks.

-Students typically complete the MAT in one calendar year (summer, fall, and spring semesters, starting in either the summer or the fall), allowing them to obtain a bachelor’s and a graduate teaching degree in five years total.
-Completing the accelerated MAT reduces students’ course load in the graduate program, making it easier to balance course work and student teaching.
+Students typically complete the Master of Arts in Teaching in 3-4 semesters, allowing them to obtain a bachelor’s and a graduate teaching degree in about 5 years total.
+Completing the Accelerated Master of Arts in Teaching program reduces students’ course load in the graduate program, making it easier to balance coursework and student teaching.

-The MAT program prepares students for licensure in Elementary (K-6) or Secondary (6-12) education, with additional licensure available for Special Education.
-Recommendation for licensure is made upon successful completion of the MAT degree requirements.
+The Master of Arts in Teaching program prepares students for licensure in Elementary (K-6) or Secondary (7-12) education.
+Recommendation for licensure is made upon successful completion of the Master of Arts in Teaching degree requirements.
 Students in the program study learners and their development, effective curriculum and assessment, classroom management, reflective teaching practice, and the cultural and social context of education.

-The MAT program is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).
+The Master of Arts in Teaching program is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).

 Accelerated Master of Accountancy

-The Accelerated Master of Accountancy (MAcc) program at Westminster College fits into the lives of busy working professionals through a fifth-year, full-time evening program that can be completed in less than a year.
+The Accelerated Master of Accountancy (MAcc) program at Westminster University fits into the lives of busy working professionals through a fifth-year, full-time evening program that can be completed in less than a year.
 The program prepares students for the CPA exam and a successful, professional career in accounting as they apply their knowledge through Westminster’s focus on hands-on learning and benefit from personal attention in small classes, visits to government and business offices, and interactions with visiting professionals.

-Courses in Westminster’s MAcc program are scheduled to fit into the lives of busy working professionals, taking place either on a limited number of weeknights or online.
+Courses in Westminster’s Accelerated Master of Accountancy program are scheduled to fit into the lives of busy working professionals, taking place either on a limited number of weeknights or online.
 Students apply their knowledge through Westminster’s focus on hands-on learning and benefit from personal attention in small classes, visits to government and business offices, and interactions with visiting professionals.

-MAcc classes are structured to be completed in under a year.
-MAcc Early Entrants have a reduced course load, making it easier for them to balance school and work.
+Accelerated Master of Accountancy classes are structured to be completed as little as a fall, spring, and summer semester.
+However, we offer flexibility for students that need a longer path.
+Early entrants have a reduced course load, making it easier for them to balance school and work.

-MAcc graduates generally pursue a Certified Public Accountant (CPA) license after completing the CPA Exam.
-Our MAcc courses integrate CPA Exam simulations with textbook material, experiential learning, and research projects.
-MAcc students are encouraged to sit for and pass one section of the CPA Exam at the conclusion of each block.
+Accelerated Master of Accountancy graduates generally pursue a Certified Public Accountant (CPA) license after completing the CPA Exam.
+Westminster's Master of Accountancy courses integrate CPA Exam simulations with textbook material, experiential learning, and research projects.
+Students are encouraged to sit for and pass 1 section of the CPA Exam at the conclusion of each block.
 To become licensed as a CPA in Utah, students must apply with the Division of Occupational and Professional Licensing.

 In addition to mastering accounting skills, our students focus on developing written, oral, and interpersonal communication skills.
 Each of our students has the opportunity to watch and evaluate their performance in communication exercises.